markuSolli/OnionSocket/README.md

 ## Limitations
 - The keys are only 1024b in size, it should preferably be 2048b
 - Messages can only be 512b long
-- No automatic reconnetion if something fails
+- No automatic reconnection if something fails

 ## Install instructions